 Enjoy the panoramic views over Manly from the gun pits and bunker.

 As a former military base, Middle Head, Sydney still has a large number of military buildings.
 Some of them now house cafes, artists’ retreats and even private offices.
 In my opinion, the Sydney Harbour Trust has done a very good job in transforming the area after the army’s withdrawal.
-The headland is now largely accessible to the public and offers leisurely bush walks to admire the stunning views.
+The headland is now largely accessible to the public and offers some great hikes in Sydney.

-Down from the cliff of Sydney’s Middle Head, Chowder Bay is an ideal spot for a day out enjoying the historic buildings and the jetty.
+Below the cliff, Chowder Bay is an ideal spot for a day out enjoying the historic buildings and the jetty.
 Activities available include swimming, snorkelling and kayaking.
 You can access Chowder Bay by car along the coastline or through the suburb of Clifton Gardens.
 If Chowder Bay is your next stop after the headland, continue the road down the coast.
 Driving down, you can stop at the Beehive Casemate, an impressive fortification designed to house defensive artillery for the defence of Sydney Harbour.
 Nearby is a little park with a memorial to the Japanese Midget Submarine Attack in 1942.

 Chowder Bay is quite a secluded spot, with well-preserved historic buildings and a range of dining options.
 You can enjoy some swimming, snorkelling or kayaking at this beach.